burggraaff/PyBrick/README.md

 # PyBrick

-PyBrick is a Python 2.x module that allows optimisation of large orders on [BrickLink](https://www.bricklink.com).
+PyBrick is a Python module that allows optimisation of large orders on [BrickLink](https://www.bricklink.com).
 It allows the user to reduce an unwieldy offer, consisting of possibly hundreds of different parts, into a short list of lots to purchase.

 # Usage

 For inexperienced users, it is suggested to use the *main.py* script to do the optimisation.
 Usage of this script will be further explained later in this paragraph.
 Advanced users may prefer to directly use the functions and classes present in the PyBrick module, by importing it: `import PyBrick`.
 This paragraph will focus only on usage of the *main.py* script.

 The installation of PyBrick is very simple: simply clone or copy the files in this repository to your computer.
-Note that Python 2.x is required (the code is not yet Python3 compatible).
+PyBrick works for Python versions 2.7 and 3+.
 Some additional Python modules are also required; if these are not present, simply install these, for example with [pip](https://pypi.python.org/pypi/pip).

 The script is called from the command line as follows: